BAPTISM & CHURCH MEMBERSHIP

 To register for Infant/Child/Special Baptism:

-- Click here#We are sorry, all places for ICSB 3/2021 have been fully subscribed.
-Please consider ICSB 1/2022 to be held in March 2022.to access the online registration form.
+- Click here* to access the online registration form.
 The form must be accompanied with a copy of either parent’s Wesley Methodist Church membership certificate.

-- Please note that the link#We are sorry, all places for ICSB 3/2021 have been fully subscribed.
-Please consider ICSB 1/2022 to be held in March 2022.to the registration form is activated only during the registration period (please refer to the schedule below).
+- Please note that the link* to the registration form is activated only during the registration period (please refer to the schedule below).

 Please note that those baptised as infant or children are not automatically members of Wesley Methodist Church.
 They will be enrolled as a Preparatory member of church.
 They may decide to be confirmed and received as full member of the church after their 16th birthday and completion of the Baptism and Membership Class.